Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Arizona Stats and Trends

-- Arizona has six wins against the spread in 10 games this season.
+- In Arizona's 10 games this year, it has six wins against the spread.

-- The Wildcats have an against the spread record of 4-1 in their five games when underdogs by 15.5 points or more this year.
+- So far this season, the Wildcats have been installed as underdogs by a 15-point margin or more five times and are 4-1 ATS in those games.

-- Arizona's games this season have hit the over on four of 10 set point totals (40%).
+- Arizona has gone over the point total in 40% of its opportunities this season (four times over 10 games with a set point total).

-- When Arizona records more than 26.0 points, it is 2-0 against the spread and 0-2 overall.
+- When Arizona scores more than 26.0 points, it is 2-0 against the spread and 0-2 overall.

-- Arizona is 3-0 against the spread and 0-3 overall when the team amasses more than 397.8 yards.
+- Arizona is 3-0 against the spread and 0-3 overall when the team piles up over 397.8 yards.

-- The Wildcats have turned the ball over 20 times, two fewer times than the Cougars have forced turnovers (22).
+- The Wildcats have 20 giveaways this season, while the Cougars have 22 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.